GreyTechno/MICRON_IP/README.md

 #### Now you need internet connection to continue further process...

-### NOTE:If You Can Use Any Part From This Code So, Give Me The Credits Read The License...!!!!
+### If You Can Use Any Part From This Code So, Give Me The Credits Read The License...!!!!

 ## CONNECT WITH ME